Struggling with Bank Charges

 2) Prioritise: Make sure you put money aside for the important stuff first.
 Your rent or mortgage of course, but then allow for food, utilities, council tax, and essential travel.
 It’s really important to make sure the essentials are covered before you even think of allocating money for other spending.

 4) Pay off & save money each month: Clear any loan or credit card repayments before you look at taking out any more credit.
 The more credit you have, the harder it might be to make the repayments.
-You maybe able to reduce your monthly outgoings by taking out a debt consolidation loan.
-Our loan calculators can show you how much your repayments would be and how much the interest is, so you can easily see if paying off your overdraft and credit card with a debt consolidation loan will save you money every month.
+Our loan calculators can show you how much your repayments would be and how much the interest is, so you can easily see if using a credit card or taking out a personal loan with us will save you money every month.

-The Change Account card at Eastern Savings & Loans can help you keep track of your spending with its free mobile app, it also has secure wallets that allows you to put money aside for rent/mortgage, utilities and council tax out of weekly pay.
+The Engage Account card at Eastern Savings & Loans can help you keep track of your spending with its free mobile app, it also has secure wallets that allow you to put money aside for rent/mortgage, utilities and council tax out of weekly pay.
 Best of all it has no charge for failed payments and you can earn Cashback from selected retailers, putting you in control and saving you money.
-Please see www.eslcu.co.uk/products-and-services/savings-products/debit-card-and-account/ to apply.
+Find out more about the Engage Account.